Thai soldier kills more than 10 people, holes up in mall

 In a photo circulated on social media that appeared to be taken from his Facebook page, the suspect can be seen wearing a green camouflaged military helmet while a fireball and black smoke rage behind him.
 The Facebook page was made inaccessible after the shooting began.

-Nakhon Ratchasima is approximately 250 kilometers (155 miles) northeast of the Thai capital, Bangkok.
+Nakhon Ratchasima is approximately 155 miles northeast of the Thai capital, Bangkok.

 The Terminal 21 shopping mall is located on a major road near the center of the city, which is a hub for Thailand’s relatively poorer and rural northeastern region.